pourmalek/CovidVisualizedGlobal/README.md

 ### uptakes in this repository

-**bold fonts** show the uptake wa triggered by IHME or IMPE.
+**bold fonts** show the uptake was triggered by IHME or IMPE.
 UCLS was included from 20210528.

 uptake 20210604: DELP 20210603, **IHME 20210604**, IMPE 20210527, LANL 20210602, SRIV 20210604, UCLA 20210507